globocom/megadraft-chart-plugin/README.md

 make test
 ```

-You can also run tests in watch mode:
+You can also run tests as watch mode:

 ```
 make watch_unit